Poland

 Planned changes to the process of confirming health and safety training

-Impact date: The new solution is expected to come into force in the fourth quarter of 2025.
-The Ministry of Family, Labour and Social Policy, has drafted an amendment to the Regulation on health and safety dated 20 June 2025, which will enable employees to confirm completion of initial health and safety training not only with a traditional signature on paper or a qualified electronic signature, but also by e-mail or instant messaging.
+Impact date: 12 December 2025 The Ministry of Family, Labor and Social Policy has drafted an amendment to the Regulation on health and safety dated 20 June 2025, which will enable employees to confirm completion of initial health and safety training not only with a traditional signature on paper or a qualified electronic signature, but also by e-mail or instant messaging.
 The employer will be then required to attach such confirmation to the training card and make an appropriate note.
+The amendment was published in the Journal of Laws on 27 November 2025.

 Employer implications/action needed N/A